 4. balances on current liens and mortgages

 With the FHA Reverse Mortgage, the older you are, the more money you receive.
-So if your home is worth $726,525, and you are in your nineties, you would receive more proceeds (and more of a percentage of your home's value) than if you were only in your sixties.
-Typically, you can expect to receive anywhere from 38% to 68% of your home's equity (age 62 to 93 as an age range of how much you'd receive.)
+So if your home is worth $726,525, and you are in your nineties, you would receive more proceeds than if you were only in your sixties.
+Typically, you can expect to receive anywhere from 38% to 68% of your home's equity (age 62 to 93 as an age range of how much you'd receive.

-Now, to protect your equity, HUD has set the first year limit of funds to 60%.
-After 365 days, your remaining lending limit can be accessed.
+Now, to protect your equity, HUD has split the proceeds up into two disbursements.
+There is a 60% cap on your funds for the first year which is 60% of the Principal Limit.
+After 365 days, your remaining proceeds can be accessed.